 - Poor maintenance – Truck companies must conduct regular inspections and make repairs to their vehicles.
 Failure to care for their fleets according to federal and state laws puts everyone at risk.

 - Negligent hiring – Trucking companies must also hire qualified drivers.
 If they cut corners by employing drivers without a CDL license or failing to conduct a background check, they can be held liable for their negligent business practices.

 Many times, more than one contributing factor leads to a truck accident in Columbus.
-A knowledgeable Columbus truck accident lawyer can investigate your case to determine what happened and who should be held responsible for your injuries.
+A seasoned Columbus truck crash attorney can investigate your case to determine what happened and who should be held responsible for your injuries.

 Why Are Truck Accident Claims So Complicated?

 Truck accidents have some significant distinctions that can make them much more complex than a standard car accident.
 These include: